 Often clients who are injured on the job have both workers' compensation and personal injury claims.
 Examples include a truck driver injured in a motor vehicle accident, a factory worker injured by a defective product, or construction workers injured by another contractor’s employee.

 In those cases, the injured employee has the absolute right to workers' compensation benefits.
 That includes the right to have their medical bills paid and to have temporary total disability payments while they can’t work paid by their employer.

-Alabama Code §25-5-11 shifts the burden of compensation to the third party (the person whose fault it was) by requiring that the money received be used to pay back the employer.
+Alabama Code §25-5-11 requires that the money received be used to pay back the employer.
 Even if the employee who is injured does not seek to sue or recover benefits from the party who caused the injury, the worker compensation carrier may sue that third party and is given an additional six months to do so.

-Buckle up, drive safely, wash your hands and as always, your referrals are appreciated!
+Buckle up, drive safely, and as always, your referrals are appreciated!